 In the second century BC, and for several centuries after that, the Roman bride-to-be was given two rings, a gold one which she wore in public, and one made of iron which she wore at home while attending to household duties, as it was the custom for Romans to wear iron rings at home, gold rings in public.

 At one time Roman citizens wore rings made of iron.
 In later years senators who served as ambassadors were given gold seal rings for official use when abroad.
 Later the privilege of wearing gold rings was extended to other public officials, then to the knights, later to all free-born, and finally under Justinian, to freedmen.
-For several centuries it was the custom for

 The mid-7th century Visigothic Code (Gothic times in Southern France & Spain) required "that when the ceremony of betrothal has been performed, and the ring shall have been given or accepted as a pledge, although nothing may have been committed to writing, the promise shall, under no circumstances, be broken."